ansys/pymechanical/doc/source/user_guide_scripting/index.rst

 Mechanical has an extensive set of entities that represent all the functionality provided by Mechanical.
 At its core are these entities:

-* CAD - Usually imported from a **CAD** application
+* CAD: CAD entities usually imported from a CAD application
-* Mesh - The discretized geometry that is appropriate for Mechanical's solvers
+* Mesh: The discretized geometry that is appropriate for Mechanical's solvers
-* Materials - Engineering material models that come from **Engineering Data**
+* Materials: Engineering material models that come from **Engineering Data**
-* Objects - The entities in the **Outline** that represent the model, analyses, solutions, and results
+* Objects: The entities in the **Outline** that represent the model, analyses, solutions, and results
-* Graphics - The 3D graphics engine that renders data from Mechanical visually and allows exporting images and animations
+* Graphics: The 3D graphics engine that renders data from Mechanical visually and can export images and animations
-* Solvers - The solver integrations that allow a Mechanical model to be used to run a specific solver
+* Solvers: The solver integrations that allow a Mechanical model to be used to run a specific solver
-* Post - The engine which computes useful engineering results from solver runs
+* Post: The engine which computes useful engineering results from solver runs
-* Extensions - Mechanical can be extended by plugins or extensions that are defined externally from Mechanical
+* Extensions: Plugins or extensions defined externally from Mechanical that extend Mechanical

 There is some overlap between these entities.
 For instance, the **CAD** data is represented visually in the 3D Graphics but also has representation in the **Outline**.
 The raw CAD data, which includes the tessellations used to render the